My tic disorder 2007-05-13

 Information for medics

 This is not a seizure disorder.
 I have no known allergies.
-For spasms, IM benzodiazepines (e.g. 1-2 mg lorazepam) are reasonably effective, and pot (where available) is extremely effectivez.
+For spasms, IM benzodiazepines (e.g. 1-2 mg lorazepam) are reasonably effective, and pot (where available) is extremely effective.
 For atonic seizure, I don't know; probably the best you can do is just to monitor airway.

 There is a card in my wallet that contains the phone numbers of my doctors and health care proxy / power of attorney holders.
 Call them if needed.
 Alex and Brown in particular, in addition to having broad legal authority to make any necessary decisions on my behalf, have significant experience dealing with this and will probably know whether something is normal for me or not.